-THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ITEM 1 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE, PLEASE MARK YOUR VOTE IN

-BLUE OR BLACK INK AS SHOWN HERE imes
+THE BOARD OF DIRECTORS RECOMMENDS THAT YOU VOTE "FOR" ITEM 1 PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE, PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE $\,\boxtimes\,$

-1. Approve the issuance of Cooper common stock pursuant to the Agreement and Plan of Merger, dated as of July 28, 2004, by and among The Cooper FOR AGAINST ABSTAIN Companies, Inc., TCC Acquisition Corp., a wholly-owned subsidiary of Cooper, and Ocular Sciences, Inc.

-In their discretion, the proxies are authorized to vote upon and transact such other business as may properly come before the meeting or any adjournments or postponements of the meeting.

-THIS PROXY WILL REVOKE ALL PRIOR PROXIES SIGNED BY YOU.
+Approve the issuance of Cooper common stock pursuant to the Agreement and Plan of Merger by and among The Cooper Companies, Inc., TCC Acquisition Corp., a wholly-owned subsidiary of Cooper, and Ocular Sciences, Inc., as described in the Joint Proxy Statement/Prospectus dated October 12, 2004.
+FOR AGAINST ABSTAIN □ In their discretion, the proxies are authorized to vote upon and transact such other business as may postponements of the meeting. y properly come be efore the meeting or any adj ournments or THIS PROXY WILL REVOKE ALL PRIOR PROXIES SIGNED BY YOU.
 TO CHANGE THE ADDRESS ON YOUR ACCOUNT, PLEASE CHECK THE BOX AT RIGHT AND INDICATE YOUR NEW ADDRESS IN THE ADDRESS SPACE BELOW.
 PLEASE NOTE THAT CHANGES TO THE REGISTERED NAME(S) ON THE ACCOUNT MAY NOT BE SUBMITTED VIA THIS METHOD.

-SIGNATURE OF STOCKHOLDER DATE

-SIGNATURE OF STOCKHOLDER DATE
+SIGNATURE OF STOCKHOLDER DATE SIGNATURE OF STOCKHOLDER DATE